gpdowney/lightweightLSAT/docs/time/time.md

 Timing is the biggest challenge of the LSAT.

 Many students could get a top score if there wasn't a time limit.
-And then it wouldn't be a top score anymore.
+(And then, because the test is curved, that wouldn't be a top score anymore.)

 To finish the test on time, you need to be able to...